 While much has changed in the past four decades, for our clients, much remains the same.
 They still need continuous care, and they and their families depend on us to provide a safe, nurturing environment.
 Many of our clients have grown older and have much greater needs for care, and our funding gets tighter.
 Through the decades, the commitment of our staff and our generous supporters stays strong, keeping Valley Village the place where people with developmental challenges thrive.

 In 2011, we celebrated our 40th anniversary.
-We have weathered many a storm financially but our commitment is stronger than ever.
+Our commitment is stronger than ever.
 We serve some 400 clients in our residential and day programs.
 We have two Adult Development Centers and an Adult Day Health Center.
 We are a model program for services for adults with developmental challenges.
 Our level of in-depth medical services makes us the only program in the San Fernando Valley where developmentally challenged adults with medical problems can attend day programs.
 Our homes are cheerful and are residents well cared for.
 They feel safe and they have fun.

 In 2013, we opened our Larkspur Home.
 Larkspur is our newest nursing home to care for medically fragile individuals coming out of the state developmental centers that are now being closed.

 Valley Village currently operates 17 residential homes and a semi-independent living program for clients who can benefit from a less restrictive setting.
 Many of our residents have stayed for years, and they are no longer young.
 Our population and their needs are changing.
 Valley Village’s staff and continuum of care will continue to serve our clients throughout all stages of their lives.

 2021 marks Valley Village’s 50th year of service for people with special needs.
-However, despite our success, we cannot rest on our laurels.
+Despite our success, we cannot rest on our laurels.
 We continue to support our mission, advocating for the rights and interests of our clients with our legislators.
-At the same time, we are pursuing new funding to provide staff with the necessary resources to give the best care possible for our very special clients.
+At the same time, we are pursuing new funding to provide staff with the necessary resources to give the best care possible for our clients.